-Get Started Today with LinkedIn for Your Business
+Get Started Today with LinkedIn for Your Business or Personal Brand

 Common Misconceptions or Questions About LinkedIn for Business

 I wrote in more detail here about the 4 most asked LinkedIn questions.
-These are questions you might be thinking about too and they’re why I’ve designed Think Bespoke’s online seminar series to answer them, helping you finally unlock the LinkedIn puzzle.
+These are questions you might be thinking about too and they’re why I’ve designed Think Bespoke’s online resources to answer them, helping you finally unlock the LinkedIn puzzle.
 When deciding if LinkedIn is for you, the first thing I recommend you consider are your goals.
 I see too many people think they should be on LinkedIn, but they haven’t really thought through how they might use it and what their goals are.
 So let’s first help build some context around why you would spend time on LinkedIn.

 Are You Suffering from Linkedinitis?